“Let’s have a brand activation.” Wossat?

 Whether you’re an accounting firm, a hair salon, a franchise restaurant, an estate agency or a psychologist: a brand activation is for you.
 Whilst your unique brand event might not look like the extravaganza of Meccaland, there’s no reason it can’t be as purposeful, engaging and amplifying for your business.

 Like the sound of an activation for your business?
-Reach out to Ruby Slipper for a Branding Intensive Session, where we’ll help you put key anchors in place for a ripper event your audience will not soon forget.
+Reach out to Ruby Assembly for a Branding Intensive Session, where we’ll help you put key anchors in place for a ripper event your audience will not soon forget.